- Raspberry Pi has two different audio output modes: HDMI and headphone jack. You may switch between them at any time.

 - However, it’s frustrating if the audio jack is not working.
 Firstly, try out some other jack plugs.

-- To never have to worry about issues with Raspberry Pi, check out our extensive Raspberry Pi fix page.
+- To find more Raspberry Pi tips, check out our extensive Raspberry Pi Troubleshooting Hub.

 - Feel free to bookmark our Developer Tools Hub for more quick fixes as the ones detailed below.

 Raspberry Pi users all over the world complain about the same problem.
 They cannot get the sound to come out of their device.

 To be more precise, the Raspberry Pi audio jack is simply not working.
 Some of them run Ubuntu MATE and tried to listen to online radio stations.

 The proper sound items are installed, but no sound ever comes out of the phone jack.
 Others have upgraded their Raspberry Pi and they can no longer play audio either.

 One case or another, we’ll show you how to bypass this issue in no time.

 What can I do if Raspberry Pi audio jack is not working?